ViktorKW/hillel-front-end-pro-hw/README.md

-This is a storage for my Hillel homework
+This is a storage for my Hillel Front-End Pro homework